imgurbot12/wclipd/README.md

 ```

 View a History of Available Snippets.
 Previews are listed
-from most-recent copy to least.
+from oldest to most-recent copy with timestamps.

 ```bash
 $ wclipd copy 'hello'